mattbierner/blog.mattbierner.com/_posts/2022-01-09-heavy-metal-a-review.md

 Then out of nowhere, The Stig melts!
 Now that's more like it!
 Just 5 minutes in and you've seen a Corvette go through re-entry and solid body melt.
 None of that pussyfooting around like Raiders!
 You can't wait for what's next.

-Except now orb is growing green and talking.
+Except now orb is glowing green and talking.
 God these animations are just grotesque, aren't they?
 Big Zelda CDI energy.
 Something about evil.
 Yeah, yeah, whatever.
 Where's warrior lady and her chicken?
 God if only you could be reborn as that big chicken...

 You vow to convert to a religion that believes in reincarnation the very instant the credits roll.